Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Fast Approximate QAP Algorithm

-\emph{Stopping criteria} Steps 1--4 are iterated until some stopping criterion is met (computational budget limits, $P^{(i)}$ stops changing much, or $\nabla f(P^{(i)})$ is close to zero).
-These four steps collectively comprise the Frank-Wolfe algorithm for solving rQAP.
+This can be solved exactly, as $f$ is a quadratic function of $\alpha$.
+Let $\alpha^{(i)}$ indicate the $\argmin$ of Eq. \eqref{eq:step}. \\ {\it Step 4,} {\it Update $P^{(i)}$:} Finally, the next iterate is the doubly stochastic matrix

+\\ {\it Stopping criteria:} Steps 1--4 are iterated until some stopping criterion is met.
+Often, a threshold $\epsilon>0$ or an iteration limit is given, and the algorithm iterates until the iteration limit is reached, $\|P^{(i)}-P^{(i-1)}\|_F<\epsilon$, or $\|\nabla f(P^{(i)})\|_F<\epsilon$.
+In practice, the algorithm often converges with a modest number of FW iterates.

-\textbf{C: Project onto the set of permutation matrices.} Let $P^{(i_{max})}$ be the doubly stochastic matrix resulting from the final iteration of \texttt{FW}.
-We project $P^{(i_{max})}$ onto the set of permutation matrices, yielding
+\textbf{C: Project onto the set of permutation matrices.} Let $P^{(final)}$ be the doubly stochastic matrix resulting from the final iteration of FW.
+We project $P^{(final)}$ onto the set of permutation matrices via